docsmith-darshan/tom_theme/pages/mydoc/mydoc_Virtual_Host_Configuration.md

 sidebar: mydoc_sidebar
 folder: mydoc
 ---
-On Ubuntu systems, Virtual Host configuration files are located in `/etc/apache2/sites-available` directory.
+On Ubuntu systems, Virtual Host Configuration files are located in `/etc/apache2/sites-available` directory.
 You have to create an `owncloud.conf` file in the same directory.

 **Procedure**